 - Videos watched 1.2 times on average

-Personalize the Utilities Customer Journey
+Personalise the Utilities Customer Journey

 What about the utilities industry?
 How is consumer trust relevant here?
 It’s not the most obvious place for a strong brand-consumer relationship.
 After all, how many people you know talk about how much they love their electricity provider?

 Think about what your consumer needs and how you can help them.
 You might explain new offerings or their latest bill.
-Perhaps you could give your customer a snapshot of their energy consumption — along with personalized tips for reducing energy use, good for their budget and the environment.
+Perhaps you could give your customer a snapshot of their energy consumption — along with personalised tips for reducing energy use, good for their budget and the environment.